-- Transfers between IFRS 9 stages due to financial instruments experiencing significant increases (or decreases) of credit risk or becoming credit impaired in the period, and the consequent 'step up' (or 'step down') between 12 Month and Lifetime ECL; - Additional allowances for new financial instruments recognised during the period, as well as releases for financial instruments de-recognised in the period; - Impact on measurement of ECL due to changes made to assumptions, in particular new macroeconomic forecasts and the incorporation of new overlays. - Foreign exchange retranslations for assets denominated in foreign currencies and other movements.
+- Transfers between IFRS 9 stages due to financial instruments experiencing significant increases (or decreases) of credit risk or becoming credit impaired in the period, and the consequent 'step up' (or 'step down') between 12 Month and Lifetime ECL; - Additional allowances for new financial instruments recognised during the period, as well as releases for financial instruments de-recognised in the period; - Impact on measurement of ECL due to changes made to assumptions, in particular new macroeconomic forecasts. - Foreign exchange retranslations for assets denominated in foreign currencies and other movements.